ayrt-n/invesddit-api/README.md

 As a result, Invesddit was born!

-This repository is for the backend Ruby on Rails API.
+This repository is for the backend Ruby on Rails API for Invesddit.
 You can find more information on the frontend React application [here](https://github.com/ayrt-n/invesddit).

 ## Set up